 What book should an aspiring law student read?

 To study law is not just mugging up some bookish knowledge.
 In fact, the study of law involves a lot more than just studying merely from the syllabus.
-If you want to hone your skills as a budding lawyer, there are certain books which are a must read.
+However, study books are integral to succeed in academics and if you are looking for help in submitting class assignments, try write my essay online by essayservice.
+If you want to hone your skills as a budding lawyer, there are certain books that are a must-read.
 Those books will certainly help in nurturing the mind of a law student.

 Let us have a look at some of the stalwarts that all inquiring law minds should read before they leave college.

-1. The Rule of Law by Tom Brimingham:
+1. The Rule of Law by Tom Birmingham

 It is a slim volume that acts as a guardian reading for all aspiring lawyers.
 The book gives a clear explanation of the notion of law.
-It also focuses as in why law is so important in our lives and society.
+It also focuses on why the law is so important in our lives and society.
 The way judgment been done is well-reflected in the book.
-Tom Brimingham has earned the status of Law Lord because of this particular book.
+Tom Birmingham has earned the status of Law Lord because of this particular book.

 This book is considered the first text for a law student.
 The book has so much detailed and lucid flow that reading the book is almost like studying in a law college.
 It is a very handy book for all those students who are planning to study law.
 As the name suggests the book comprises 20 letters written by a law teacher to a student.
 The book introduces the law admission procedures, the experience of becoming a law student, and the law itself.
 Some of the key points that you can get to know from this book includes the following:

 How to decide on the kind of university in which you will study law